-It is MHA's policy to encourage all students to enroll in classes they desire or need during the regular school session while they are in residence.
-Students who desire to retake a class they have already taken at MHA or take an elective or other class not offered at MHA, for credit by correspondence or summer school must request permission to do so from the Academic Standards Committee in ADVANCE.
+It is MHA's policy for students to enroll in classes they desire or need during the regular school session while they are in residence.
+Students who desire to retake a class they have already taken at MHA or take an elective or other class not offered at MHA, for credit by correspondence or summer school must request permission to do so in ADVANCE.
+See registrar for paperwork.
 No more than 50 credits of correspondence may be applied toward graduation.
 Correspondence credit must be completed by April 15 of the senior year.